seatwork/deno-cross/README.md

 To start the web service, you simply new an instance with `new Cross()`.
 The instance has two public methods as follow:

-- `assets(dir)` "dir" is the relative path of static resources directory.
+- `assets(dir[, maxAge])` "dir" is the relative path of static resources directory.
+The "maxAge" directive states the maximum amount of time in seconds that fetched responses are allowed to be used again.
 - `listen(port)` HTTP server listening port, default 3000.

 ### Shortcuts